 The overwhelming majority of pressure sore lawsuits against medical facilities derive from the fact that the facility was simply not doing an adequate job caring for the patient.
 While the underlying reasons may be complex; under-staffing and inadequate training of staff are recurring themes in pressure sore lawsuits.

-Our bed sore lawyers have experience litigating and settling cases involving the development of pressure sores in all types of facilities– both within Illinois and throughout other jurisdictions across the country.
+Our bed sore lawyers have experience litigating and settling cases involving the development of pressure sores in all types of facilities including nursing homes and hospitals– both within Illinois and throughout other jurisdictions across the country.
 Rosenfeld Injury Lawyers can evaluate you pressure sore case and advise you of your legal rights, with an emphasis on timely and effective resolution of cases.

 Over the years, the attorneys at Rosenfeld Injury Lawyers have settled or tried to verdict hundreds of cases on behalf of individuals and families involving bed sores.
 Our experience litigating and resolving bed sore cases has given us a unique perspective to evaluate your specific situation.
 If you have questions about your situation, we encourage you to contact our team now so we can initiate a case for you.
 Depending on the circumstance of where the bed sore formed, there are specific statutory requirements that require you to initiate a case within a specific time parameter.
 Call us now to ensure your rights are not compromised.

 Resources regarding the incidence of bed sores at medical institutions: